moja-global/About_moja_global/Contributing/How-to-Contribute-Land-Sector-Data-Analysis.md

 ### 1.0.1 Data Analysis Software and Notebooks

-Select a softwate that supports geospatial analysis.
->Moja Global is an open source project, the interest here is to share your processes(**code**) and results(**interpretations**) to support the open source movement.
-To efficiently doucment your analysis, we advice you use [notebooks](https://sourceforge.net/software/product/Google-Colab/alternatives).

 Notebooks are documents produced by the data analysis software, which contain both computer code (e.g. python) and rich text elements (paragraph, equations, figures, links, etc…).
 >Notebook documents are both human-readable documents containing the analysis description and executable code which can be run to perform data analysis.